User Guide¶

 Once you have selected the App, complete the web form to create your session:

-• GPU: (Jupyter only) Allows you to request a GPU either first available or of a specific type.
+- GPU: (not available for all ScienceApps) Allows you to request a GPU either first available or of a specific type.
 Note: GPUs have their own memory, all of which is allocated to the session, independent of the above RAM setting.

-• Project (tenant): (Optional) In most cases, this field should be left blank.
+- Project (Slurm account): (Optional) In most cases, this field should be left blank.
 If you are a member of multiple research groups, and the cost contribution needs to be assigned to a non-default project, you would then specify the name of the Science IT project that will fund your cost contribution.

-• Partition: (Jupyter only).
+- Partition: (GPU jobs only).
 Select the ScienceCluster partition that you want to use.
 This value is only applied when a GPU is requested.
 See lowprio for more info.

 This gives an overview of currently running interactive Apps.
 Here you can do the following: